tom-berend/moodle_mod_blending/README.md

 # WORK IN PROGRESS #

-BLENDING is a tutor-led EMERGENCY intervention for older students with severe reading deficits.
+***BLENDING*** provides interactive blending and phonics for tutor-led *intensive* interventions for older students still reading at grade-1 or -2 level.

 Most middle-school and high-school classrooms have at least one student who cannot read a grade-2 chapter book.
 These students exited grade 3 without learning to read, and never received effective help.
 They were passed from grade to grade, falling further and further behind.